anyscale/madewithml.github.io/docs/courses/mlops/evaluation.md

     - `weighted`: per-class metrics which are averaged by accounting for class imbalance.
     - `samples`: metrics are calculated at the per-sample level.

-## Per-class metrics
+## Fine-grained

-Inspecting these coarse-grained, overall metrics is a start but we can go deeper by evaluating the same fine-grained metrics at the per-class level.
+Inspecting these coarse-grained, overall metrics is a start but we can go deeper by evaluating the same fine-grained metrics at the categorical feature levels.

 ```python linenums="1"
 # Per-class metrics